vertexproject/synapse/docs/synapse/devopsguides/cortex_storage_details.rst

   - rowsByLt(self, prop, valu, limit=None):
   - rowsByGt(self, prop, valu, limit=None):

-Tufo Level APIs
+Join Level APIs
 ***************

-There are some tufo-level APIs which are provided at the storage layer for optimization purposes.
-These may be overridden to provide better implementations than would be provided otherwise.

-  - getTufosByIdens(self, idens):
+These APIs return rows which can be turned into complete tufos.
+They are broken out so that the Storage layer can provide optimized methods which may be quicker than the default implementations.
+These are expected to return lists of rows which the Cortex can turn into tufos as needed.

-  - getTufoByIden(self, iden):
+  - getRowsById(self, iden):
+  - getRowsByIdens(self, idens):

+The default implementations of these functions are just wrappers for joinsByLe / joinsByGt, respectively.
-  - tufosByLt(self, prop, valu, limit=None):
+  - joinsByLt(self, prop, valu, limit=None):
-  - tufosByGt(self, prop, valu, limit=None):
+  - joinsByGt(self, prop, valu, limit=None):

 Optional StorXact APIs